yekrutdloc/Sound-Alerted-Camera-Project/README.md

 ###Install serial drivers
-There are serial drivers compatible with Mac, Windows, Linux and Android Install serial drivers located in "Code->HUZZAH->Feather HUZZAH Serial Drivers" or download from: https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx
+There are serial drivers compatible with Mac, Windows, Linux and Android Install serial drivers located in "Documentation->Feather HUZZAH with ESP8266->Feather HUZZAH Serial Drivers" or download from: https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx

 ###Connecting with serial(for LUA programming)